thybag/quick-spot/readme.md

 **option.search_on** - An array defining which attributes in your JSON quickspot should pay attention to.
 If this is not set quickspot will look at all of them.

 **options.gen_score** - Callback to set custom ranking algorithm.
 Is passed a single result object and the search string & returns an int.
 The higher the number the higher the result will be shown.

+In addition to the standard events, quickspot will also fire 4 additional events on the input it is attached to.

+**quickspot:start** - Fired each time a quickspot search is invoked.
+**quickspot:end**	- Fired each time a quickspot search completes **quickspot:noresults** - Fired whenever a quickspot search finds no results **quickspot:resultsfound** - Fired whenever a quickspot search returns results